-Our CPD Accredited Trauma Informed Educators (TIEs) training equips delegates to become the lead ‘Trauma educator’ within their organisation, so they can deliver lasting and sustainable change as organisations move towards trauma informed understanding.
+Our Trauma-Informed Educators (TIEs) training equips delegates to become the lead ‘Trauma educator’ within their organisation, so they can deliver lasting and sustainable change as organisations move towards trauma-informed understanding.

 It provides delegates with a thorough understanding of the prevalence and impact of complex and developmental trauma.